nerves-livebook/nerves_livebook/README.md

 ## Running the Firmware

 Eject the SD card and insert it into the device that you're using.
-Power up and connect the device with a USB cable.
-In the case of the `rpi0`, the MicroUSB does both.
+Power up the device and connect a network cable.
+If you're using a Raspberry Pi Zero, Beaglebone or Raspberry Pi 4, a USB cable can provide both power and network.
+Many devices have more than one way to get to the network.
+You can switch between them.
+For example, you could start with setting up a Raspberry Pi Zero using the USB cable, then configure WiFi and use a USB power adapter to run it some place else.

 After the device boots, point your browser at http://nerves.local.
 The password is "nerves".